 There are at least two versions of The Savage Empire in circulation:

-If you're unsure what version you have, you can check from the Credits by selecting "About The Savage Empire" from the main menu.
-You can upgrade from version 1.6 to 2.1 using Pix's Ultima Patcher 1.67 onwards.
+If you're unsure what version you have, you can check from the Credits by selecting "About The Savage Empire" from the main menu, or just press Ctrl+V. You can upgrade from version 1.6 to 2.1 using Pix's Ultima Patcher 1.67 onwards.

 While we don't know everything that changed between the versions, fans of the game have noticed a couple of things.